 To help support the expenses of hosting this blog, some of the links on this website are “affiliate links.”
 This means that, if you click on the link and purchase an item, I will receive a small commission from the seller; there is no added cost to you.

-We visited Anguilla when our cruise ship stopped in St. Maarten for 1 day.
+We visited the Caribbean island of Anguilla when our cruise ship stopped in St. Maarten for 1 day.

 Anguilla is believed to have been named by Christopher Columbus for its shape, with Anguilla being Italian and meaning “eel” or Latin meaning “snake”.